Ab33l/Artificial-Intelligence/Tridirectional Search Algorithms/Bidirectional Search/README.txt

 We can consider bidirectional approach when:
 1) Both initial and goal states are unique and completely defined.
 2) The branching factor is exactly the same in both directions.

+The appraoch uses BFS, and it considers undirected paths without any weight.